What should I Know Regarding Pregnancy, Nursing and Administering Ofloxacin to Children or the Elderly?

 - Precaution: INSUFFICIENT DATA AVAILABLE; REPORTS OF ARTHROPATHY IN ANIMAL STUDIES

 If you are an adult over 60

-- management or monitoring precaution: Endocrine-Risk for hypoglycemia, monitor closely patient with diabetes.
-Musculoskeletal-Associated with an increased risk for tendinitis and tendon rupture particularly in the elderly and with corticosteroid use.
-Cardiovascular-Elderly may be more susceptible to the QT-prolongation from quinolones.
-Neuro/Psych-Risk for peripheral neuropathy which may affect walking and increase fall risk.
-CNS stimulation may occur (e.g., confusion, anxiety, insomnia).
+- management or monitoring precaution: Endocrine-Risk for hypoglycemia with diabetes.
+Musculoskeletal-Associated with an increased risk for tendinitis and tendon rupture particularly in the elderly with corticosteroid use.
+Cardiovascular-Elderly are more susceptible to the QT-prolongation from quinolones.
+Increased rate of aortic aneurysm and dissection within 2 months of use, Neuro/Psych-Risk for peripheral neuropathy which may affect walking/increase fall risk.
+CNS stimulation may occur (confusion, anxiety, insomnia).

 Giving Ofloxacin to a child under 12

 - Severe Precaution: Safety and efficacy not established age < 18 years.
 Known risk of tendinitis and tendon rupture.
 Joint lesions observed in juvenile animal studies.